 - Reduced the question count from 56 to 41.

 TruMethods members can find the MSP Cybersecurity Jumpstart in their standards library under myITemplates.
 With the help of myITemplates, you can better tailor your assessments for clients based on their specific industry needs and requirements.
-Click here to read a more in-depth article on the template and its history.

 As I mentioned before, the Jumpstart template is an evolving project, so look for changes over time.
 This project improves through user feedback and industry changes, meaning updates will occur once or twice per year.